opensciences/opensciences.github.io/book/index.md

 layout: null
 ---

-# Latest Developments in Software Engineering

-The development of this section of the OpenScience portal is on hold until further notice.
+**Note:** Development of the Latest Developments in Software Engineering is on hold until further notice.

 [Back to portal](/)